 Fluidity: It is the ability of a substance to flow or move about freely.

-Filling the gas container: The particles in a container take its shape as they randomly vibrate in all possible directions.
+Filling the gas container: The particles in a container take their shape as they randomly vibrate in all possible directions.

 Shape: It is the definite structure of an object within an external boundary